The CMA network of 3rd party vendors.

 • Other accepted invoice submission formats are Word, Excel, JPEG, TIFF, and email with no attachments (where the email itself would be used as the invoice).

 • The association name must appear on the invoices themselves and not just in the email subject line or body.
-This will ensure your invoice is routed the quickest.
+This will ensure your invoice is routed quickly.

 Option 2 – US Mail (note required format):